magenta/magenta/magenta/models/sketch_rnn/README.md

 Before jumping in on any code examples, please first set up your [Magenta environment](/README.md).

-## Jupyter notebook
-There is a Jupyter notebook [Sketch_RNN.ipynb](https://github.com/tensorflow/magenta-demos/blob/master/jupyter-notebooks/Sketch_RNN.ipynb) in our [Magenta Demos](https://github.com/tensorflow/magenta-demos) repository which demonstrates many of the examples discussed here.

 ![Example Images](https://cdn.rawgit.com/tensorflow/magenta/master/magenta/models/sketch_rnn/assets/sketch_rnn_examples.svg)

 *Examples of vector images produced by this generative model.*

 This repo contains the TensorFlow code for `sketch-rnn`, the recurrent neural network model described in [Teaching Machines to Draw](https://research.googleblog.com/2017/04/teaching-machines-to-draw.html) and [A Neural Representation of Sketch Drawings](https://arxiv.org/abs/1704.03477).
+There is also a Jupyter notebook [Sketch_RNN.ipynb](https://github.com/tensorflow/magenta-demos/blob/master/jupyter-notebooks/Sketch_RNN.ipynb) in our [Magenta Demos](https://github.com/tensorflow/magenta-demos) repository which demonstrates many of the examples discussed here.